dathash/Emblem/log.md

 > Build a fun little game!

 # Design
-What is appealing to me about tactics games?
-    Permadeath sacrifices
-    Taking Risks
-    Gaining new team members
-    The beginning of Fire Emblem games are always the best.
-    Middle of a level is best.
-        Beginning: Setting up, being overly cautious.
-Not good.
-        End: Ganging up on a boss.
-Pretty much a waste of time.
-    Individual Characters
-        Strong Characterization
-        Developing Relationships

-Ideas
-* Social Psychology game
-    Characterization is deeply ingrained into combat.
-        Characters bark, speak their minds.
-            Cowardly character doesn't like getting sent to the front lines.
-                Performs worse.
-                Over time becomes more comfortable, confident.
-            Confident character tends to overextend.
-                Enemies hit them more often.
-        Conversations mid-battle.

-* Deep exploration of mechanics
-    Fire Emblem reaches a point where it's all sort of the same.
-    What if we dug in to this?
-        Made mechanics that lended themselves towards extremely specific playstyles?
-        Made objectives that required modes of thinking?
-        Dropped RPG elements to make way for the new puzzle-style mechanic?

-Why are we fighting?
-Fire Emblem maps are almost always about killing all the enemies What about other objectives?
-What about Save all the Innocents?
-What about Collect all the Items?
-What about Escape?
-What about anything else?

-What do RPG Mechanics really achieve?
-* Feeling of commitment to the game.
-* Numbers go up hehe
-* The strategic decision of nurturing a weak unit until they grow.

 Group mechanics (Units nearby eachother get bonuses) Leader mechanics (Genealogy stars)
 Fort with attack bonus instead of defense
-Knight Moves?
-Jumping tiles in general?
-Boost teammate units over stuff?
 Misty Step
 Area of Effect
 Grapple Mechanic, to hold units back so that Zarathustra can charge to the end.

 Ability system, like that of D&D.

-Really explicit die-rolls.
 Simple statistics
 I like the Two-handed fighter ability to reroll 1's.
 I like the FTD mechanic where halberds can use intelligence for damage.